-Investing is a overwhelming topic when you are starting out.
+Investing is an overwhelming topic when you are starting out.
 It can be complicated and it can be risky.
 You want to protect your hard-earned money from losses.
 Just look at what happened in 2008-2009 when the US stock market crashed and we entered the Great Recession.
 Big market events like the Great Recession and the DOtcom bubble leave a lasting impact that investors don’t soon forget.

 There are also people out there who are looking to separate you from your hard earned money.
 I can speak from personal experience on this one.
 The first investment I made on my own didn’t end well.
-It turns out the investment advisor I went to was more interested in furthering his own gains than giving me good investment advice (he sold me a very expensive fund with a very high front load, or up front payment).
+It turns out the investment advisor I went to was more interested in furthering his own gains than giving me good investment advice (he sold me a very expensive fund with a very high front load, or upfront payment).
 It was an expensive lesson I will never forget!